 Over the next two weeks we will be exploring the locations used for the film, I Know What You Did Last Summer, and we will be discussing the differences between both the book and the movie.

-To begin this journey we must start in Southport, North Carolina a small southern fishing village as the backdrop for the film.
-Southport formally Smithville was established in 1792, being named after Ben Smith a cornel in the Centennial Army during the Revolutionary War.
+To begin this journey we must start in Southport, North Carolina, a small southern fishing village as the backdrop for the film.
+Southport formally Smithville was established in 1792, being named after Ben Smith a colonel in the Centennial Army during the Revolutionary War.
 In order to promote the town as a major shipping port, Smithville changed its name to Southport, which occurred in 1887.
 Since 1986 there have been 26 films made in Southport according to IMDb.

 This brings us to our first book / movie difference.
 In the novel written by Lois Duncan the town name is actually never given; however, context clues reveal it is or is a small community located around Albuquerque, New Mexico.

-The film, which was written by Williamson, was set in the Southport, NC and intertwined the natural resources located in the area.
+The film, which was written by Williamson, was set in Southport, NC and intertwined the natural resources located in the area.
 Like in all Kevin Williamson films, the group of teenagers are extremely self aware, usually finding themselves in situations that they thought were so clever in the stories they had heard or films that they have watched.
 In the case of, I Know What You Did Last Summer, there are two clues at the beginning of the film, which set up the entire film.
 First at Dawson’s Beach when the four friends are discussing the urban legend of The Hook and then when Barry remarks, “Lets just pretend he’s some escaped lunatic with a hook for a hand and we’re doing everybody a favor.”

 111 N Howe St, Southport, North Carolina

 Located on North Howe Street as you drive into the small fishing village is the Amuzu Theatre, which has been a family owned and operated business since 1918.
-We are first introduced to Helen, Barry, Ray, and Julie here at this location, where Helen is running in the towns Croaker Queen pageant.
+We are first introduced to Helen, Barry, Ray, and Julie here at this location, where Helen is running in the town’s Croaker Queen pageant.
 This brings us to our second novel / movie difference.
 While Helen did win a beauty queen contest within the book, it wasn’t the Croaker Queen pageant.
 It was, however, the Channel 5’s Golden Girl contest, where Helen had to submit photos of herself to the station.
 After winning Helen dropped out of high school to pursue a career as the face of Channel 5.

 The Accident / Novel